Features

 code-server 127.0.0.1:8080 reached via portal bridge

-The network mode does not change loopback bindings. --network only changes which interface the SSH tunnel or portal bridge uses to talk to the lease.
-Loopback is loopback; it is reachable from the runner regardless.
+The network mode does not change loopback bindings. --network only selects which interface the SSH tunnel or portal bridge uses to reach the lease; loopback is reachable from the runner regardless of which plane you picked.

-• --network auto defers to the resolved address: if static.host is on
+• --network auto defers to the resolved address: tailnet if static.host is

-Tailscale-managed bootstrap (--tailscale) is rejected for static providers.
-Static hosts are operator-owned; Crabbox does not install Tailscale on them.
-Set static.host to a tailnet address and select --network tailscale explicitly.
+Tailscale-managed bootstrap (--tailscale) is rejected for static providers; the host is operator-owned and Crabbox does not install Tailscale on it.
+To use the tailnet, point static.host at a tailnet address and pass --network tailscale.

-When a network mode cannot be satisfied, the CLI exits with code 5 and a message that names the mode and the lease:
+When a strict network mode cannot be satisfied, the CLI exits with code 5 and a message naming the mode and the lease or host:

 network=tailscale requested but lease cbx_... has no tailnet address

-network=tailscale requested for static host mac-studio but SSH is not reachable
+network=tailscale requested for static host mac-studio but SSH is not reachable; is this client joined to the tailnet?

-network=tailscale requested but blue-lobster.tail-scale.ts.net is not reachable over SSH
+network=tailscale requested but blue-lobster.tail-scale.ts.net is not reachable over SSH; is this client joined to the tailnet?

-auto mode never fails on a tailnet probe; it falls back to public and records the reason.
-The network=public reason=tailscale_unreachable log line is the diagnostic signal that the tailnet plane is unhealthy even though the command kept working.
+auto mode never fails on a tailnet probe; it falls back to public and writes network fallback tailscale_unreachable to stderr.
+That line is the diagnostic signal that the tailnet plane is unhealthy even though the command kept working; the corresponding network=public token in the ready/status output confirms which plane was actually used.